 Parents and caregivers also stress that it’s important to talk to kids who don’t speak.
 Whether a child understands every word you say or whether she has a limited understanding of the words you speak, it’s important to talk to her to ensure that she feels like a part of what’s happening.

-Read all 23 tips
+Read even more tips

 Get more tips